 Candidates are required to teach a dressage lesson to demonstrate their abilities to progress a rider beyond the basics of walk, trot and canter, and basic school exercises.
 The candidate should demonstrate that they are able to begin to apply the Training Scale to develop rhythm, suppleness, contact, impulsion and straightness in the horse and develop the rider's understanding and recognition of these concepts.
 They should be able to use exercises such as school figures and transitions to help to improve the horse's way of going and are able to teach the fundamentals of leg yield, turn on or about the forehand and lengthened strides in trot and/or canter.
+The candidate should show progression throughout the session and actively encourage feedback from the rider.
 The candidate should be able to give constructive feedback and suggest work going forward.
 The pupil could be a rider on their own horse, a member of staff riding a livery horse they are going to compete or a recently passed Stage 2 candidate who now wants to develop their skills towards Stage 3 dressage ride.